dovydasglb/SpringBootAPI/README.md

 Then go to `src/main/resources/application-dev.properties` and change `spring.datasource.username=root` and `spring.datasource.password=root` to access your MySQL server.

-Open cmd or bash terminal and run mysql command to login.
+Open cmd or bash terminal and run mysq command to login.
 Change `root` to your username if different:

 ```
 mysql -u root -p